Anoushka Carter

 I have spent the last six years working as an activist-scholar and journalist engaged in movements for ecological and socially just food systems.
 As well as working on small-scale organic farms and market gardens, I have worked with NGOs such as the World Agroforestry Centre, GRAIN, Global Justice Now, and Ethical Consumer.

 I am also a member of the Zetkin Collective which researches global trends in the environmental and climate politics of the global far-right.
 I co-authored the Collective’s first book titled ‘Black Skin, White Fuel: On the Dangers of Fossil Fascism’ (Verso, 2021) in which I wrote on the environmental politics of far-right groups in Spain, Poland and the UK.
-I am also a podcast producer for the Centre for Future Natures which explores human relationships within nature and thinks critically about ownership and enclosure in relation to ecological issues.
+Alongside my PhD, I produce a podcast for the Centre for Future Natures which explores human relationships within nature and thinks critically about ownership and enclosure in relation to ecological issues.

 Selected Publications